 The batch file is an ASCII File which describes the parameter values used to launch several sequences of iterations by command line (see §4.1.3).
+This feature is only available in Premium and Research version.
 Each batch file starts with one mandatory global section using [GLOBAL] keyword.
 Then, the batch file must contain one section for each sequence of iterations using [NEW\SEQ] keyword.